 Is the Nikon D6 a good camera?
-The D6 has a Camera Elo of 3192.
-This very strong rating puts it among the elite group of camera grand masters.
-The D6 ranks among the top 10 percent of all digital single lens reflex cameras.
+The D6 has a Camera Elo of 2912.
+This rating puts the D6 among the top 10 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (full frame cameras), the D6 ranks among the top 30 percent.

 |Digital single lens reflex|

 |ISO 100 - 102 400 (50 - 3 280 000)|

 |160 x 163 x 92 mm, 1 270 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Nikon D6 vis-à-vis a credit card.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Nikon D6 alongside a set of comparators.
 If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon 1D X Mark III||158 mm||168 mm||83 mm||1440 g||2850||Y||Jan 2020||6,499|

 |Canon 1D X Mark II||158 mm||168 mm||83 mm||1530 g||1210||Y||Feb 2016||5,999|